Grave Robbers (film)

-Grave Robbers (Ladrones de tumbas) is a 1989 Mexican horror film written and directed by Rubén Galindo Jr., and co-written by Carlos Valdemar.
+Grave Robbers (Ladrones de tumbas) is a 1989 Mexican slasher film written and directed by Rubén Galindo Jr., and co-written by Carlos Valdemar.
 Agustín Bernal stars as an undead Satanist who, after being accidentally awakened by grave robbers played by Erika Buenfil, Ernesto Laguardia, German Bernal, and María Rebeca, sets out to bring about Armageddon by impregnating a virgin (Edna Bolkan) with the Antichrist.